ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

 * Atomic guards are created **by default** when a session's transaction mode is [ClusterWide](../../../client-api/session/cluster-transaction#open-cluster-wide-session).

-* They are only created when creating a document with a fully successful session SaveChanges.
+  * They are created when creating or modifying a document with a fully successful session SaveChanges.

-* If you disable Atomic Guards, you remove RavenDB's guarantee of ACID transactions across the cluster.

 {PANEL/}

 {PANEL: Atomic Guard Transaction Scope}

-* RavenDB uses automatically created compare exchange items, called [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards), to ensure cluster-wide ACID transactions as of version 5.2.

 * When working with a [cluster-wide session](../../../client-api/session/cluster-transaction), an Atomic Guard is created upon a successful creation of a document.
-  * To set the session as cluster-wide the `TransactionMode` must be defined as `ClusterWide`.
+  * To set a session as cluster-wide, define its `TransactionMode` as `ClusterWide` when opening the session.

-* If `session.SaveChanges()` fails, the entire session is rolled-back and the Atomic Guard is not created.
+* If the session's `SaveChanges()` fails, the entire session is rolled-back and the Atomic Guard is not created.

 {INFO: }

 * Atomic Guards are local to the cluster they were defined on.

-* Atomic Guards will not be replicated across separate clusters in any replication task.
+* Atomic Guards will not be replicated to another cluster in any ongoing replication task.
-  We've designed them this way so that [data ownership remains the cluster level](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system).
+  We've designed them this way so that [data ownership remains at the cluster level](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system).

 {INFO/}